Shadowkukoy/deco-deepfake/README.md

 The project was created using Unity version 2023.1.7f1.
 In addition to the raw project code base, the zip file contains a build file that allows the project to be run simply as a standalone app.

+To open the project in unity, download the Unity version 2023.1.7f1 and add the project folder.
+If you wish to rebuild the project from unity you can through (File >> Build and Run) on the toolbar.

 ## Contributors

 Nathan Chan,